Everything you need to know about Japan during peak hanami season.

 When deciding on your trip, there are two things you have to consider: where to go and when.

 How does anyone figure this out, you ask?
 Forecasts.
 Lots and lots of forecasts.
 Starting in January, the Japan Weather Association releases a series of predictions based on weather forecasts, blossom data from previous years, and a network of volunteers who monitor specific trees across the country.
-A genuine science, the predictions are highly anticipated and impressively specific, allowing for festivals and events to be planned across Japan.
+These cherry blossom forecasts vary annually - with many blooms between early April and early May.
+A genuine science, the predictions are highly anticipated and impressively specific, allowing for cherry blossom festivals and events to be planned across Japan.

 If you can’t wait until January (and we don’t suggest you do), then looking at the previous year’s dates will give you a pretty good idea.

 While the blossom adds a certain beauty to pretty much all of Japan, there are some cities that are particularly stunning come sakura season.
-Wherever you go, be sure to check out the local gardens and keep an eye out for yozakura—blossom illuminations.
+Whether you head to popular spots like Tokyo, Kyoto and Sapporo or less crowded areas such as Nagoya, Nagano Hakodate, Kochi, Matsuyama, Nara or Sendai, be sure to check out the local gardens and keep an eye out for yozakura—blossom illuminations.
 Many shrines, temples, and gardens will stay open late during the season to display the petals, including the official Mint Bureaus in Osaka and Hiroshima which open to the public for two weeks a year for this very purpose.

 Needless to say, if you find a cherry tree in Tokyo, you will find a crowd around it—but that can be part of the fun.
 Head to Ueno Park for festival stalls, boating, and countless trees or Shinjuku Gyoen for stretched-out lawns and hanami spots galore.
 Take a boat out on the moat of the Imperial Palace at Chidorigafuchi and stay late to admire the illuminations.
 One of the most photo-famous spots in the city has to be Nakameguro; its blossom-draped river is a stunning sight, complete with lanterns, street-food, and plenty of cute couples.